Meet the Smiths

 My name is Amy

-Brent and I have 8 children ages 20 down to 5: two boys, then five girls in a row, and then 1 more boy.
-We also foster parented two teenage girls years ago and we have given service among children and youth for nearly our entire 22 years of marriage.
+Brent and I have 8 children ages 23 down to 8: two boys, then five girls in a row, and then 1 more boy.
+We also foster parented two teenage girls years ago and we have given service among children and youth for nearly our entire 25 years of marriage.

 As a child, I wanted to be a mother when I grew up.
-Three months after graduating with a bachelors degree in Communications, I became one.
+Three months after graduating with a bachelors degree in communications, I became one.

 While I thoroughly enjoyed many moments as a new mother, I also started to identify a few challenging issues: